nathmo/ThymioAmbulance/README.md

 - give estimated position
 - allow the update of the estimated position
 - get a list of waypoint and follow them.

+sensorfusion :
+- merge the data from the camera + encoder to improve the accuracy.

 # Work package 1) -> Seif
 python class for robot movement.